AlliedPayment/docs/API/NetworkReject.md

 * HTTP 200 (OK)
   * Payment was rejected successfully
+* HTTP 400 (Bad Request)
+  * The request is invalid.
+Check the response body for the validation error, and example usage.
 * HTTP 404 (Not Found)
   * A payment with the given ID was not found.
 * HTTP 406 (Not Acceptable)